Harmony Dust

-Harmony Star Dust (born August 12, 1976) is an American social activist for women who have worked in the sex industry and victims of sexual exploitation and trafficking.
+Harmony Star Dust (born August 12, 1976) is an American social worker, author, survivor leader, anti-trafficking advocate and founder of Treasures, a nonprofit organization serving women affected by the commercial sex industry, sexual exploitation and trafficking.

 Early life

-Harmony was raised in Venice, California where she experienced a childhood filled with trauma and abuse.
+Harmony was raised in Venice, California.
+As a teenager, she spent time in a county run group home.
+She has spoken publicly about experiencing childhood abuse and instability.
 She and her younger brother were left by their mother at the age of 13 and 8 respectively.
 They spent the summer fending for themselves before she became involved with an older boy in her neighborhood.
-This young man essentially became her pimp when she entered the sex industry as an exotic dancer at the age of 19, using the stage name Monique.
+This young man became her pimp when she entered the sex industry as an exotic dancer at the age of 19, using the stage name Monique.
 She quit when she became a Christian in 1998.